Coast Guard Squadron One: Problems

 SCATTOR training was not easy for either the trainers or the trainees.
 Cultural differences and language barriers had to be breached by both.
 English–Vietnamese dictionaries were used extensively and Vietnamese sailors who spoke even broken English were often pressed into service to help translate the training syllabus for each job on the cutter.
 Coast Guardsmen that had maintained their cutters could not understand the Vietnamese sailors seeming lack of care about housekeeping chores.
 Orders dictated that any cutter entering the ACTOV Program had to be ready for turnover within four months.
 Often after a return from patrol duties the Vietnamese sailors would just leave the cutter as soon as it reached homeport, leaving maintenance, cleanup, and re-provisioning to the Coast Guardsmen.
 AWOL rates for Vietnamese sailors often interfered with training schedules as well as patrol operations.
 Morale of the Coast Guardsmen charged with the training of the replacement Vietnamese crew was often very low and this caused friction between the two parts of the crew.
 Because of political pressures in the United States to end involvement in the war as soon as possible, the SCATTOR program of training was accelerated to a 15-week program and eventually an 11-week program.
 This caused overcrowding on the cutters and further problems with the mixed crews.

-All of the Squadron One cutters eventually completed training of the Vietnamese crews and as cutters were transferred to the RVN each division shrunk in size until they were consolidated with other divisions.
+All of the Squadron One cutters eventually completed training of the Vietnamese crews and as cutters were transferred to the RVNN each division shrunk in size until they were consolidated with other divisions.
 Division 11 was disestablished on 5 June 1969 with the remaining cutters in the division moving to Cat Lo.
 Division 12 was consolidated with Division 13 at Cat Lo 16 March 1970.